Michael Dell plays 'free agent' as forces bear on PC maker

+June 1 Hong Kong's benchmark stock index finished on Thursday at a 23-month high, bolstered by property shares as Chinese money flowed steadily into the city's market.

-SAN FRANCISCO/NEW YORK Michael Dell likely couldn't have known when he proposed taking his company private last year that he would trigger a three-way contest between two private equity giants and one of Wall Street's most aggressive activist investors.
+SAN FRANCISCO/NEW YORK, March 25 Michael Dell likely couldn't have known when he proposed taking his company private last year that he would trigger a three-way contest between two private equity giants and one of Wall Street's most aggressive activist investors.
 The outcome of that battle now hinges on the billionaire Texan.

 Few predicted a bidding war for a company struggling to re-model itself as its core market declines - let alone one that pushed its value above $24 billion.
 Behind the scenes, a less-public tug-of-war is emerging, centered on the 47-year-old founder himself.